kshitijl/cooking/kimchi.md

 * 1 bunch of radish.
 Get daikon radish if you can.
 * 1-2 big knobs of ginger
 * 1 head of garlic
-* 1 pear or apple.
+* 2 pears or apples.
 Get Asian pear if you can.
+Can also do 1 pear and 1 apple.
 * 1/2 cup of Gochugaru, Korean red chilli flakes
 * (optional) 1/4 cup fish sauce
 * salt